 - Work with schools to create clear guidelines for the role of and outreach to nonprofits and volunteers in schools. - Work with parent and family engagement groups to increase the diversity of volunteer participation in schools and to decrease barriers for working parents.

 Engage business partners to expand opportunities for students.

-- Develop plans for use of high-tech hub opportunities in Northern Virginia. - Develop pathways and establish an equitable process for students to become connected to work-based and career learning opportunities.
+- Develop plans for use of high-tech hub opportunities in Northern Virginia. - Create a systemic approach to building career pathways for students.